lukashalim/Notes/SPSS 1.md

 - Recode
  - Probably best to use "recode into different..." so that you don't overwrite
  - You can use ranges.
 Ranges are inclusive.
+- Visual Binning
+ - Will show you how it bins a continuous variable.
+By default makes 10 bins.
+- Replacing Missing Values
+ - Multiple ways to handle
+ - Reason to replace - some techniques will delete entire case if there is even one missing value.
+ - Imputing Categorical Data
+  - Using the mean to imputing categorical data is not generally a good idea
+  - One option is to regress the missing variable on the other variables.
+ - Important to understand the reason the data is missing.
+ - Very important to handle missing value analysis correctly.
+In previous years, eliminating obs with missing values results in a data set 30% the original size

+### Analyze
+- Reports => Codebook will create a report of your analysis (I THINK)
+- TURF Analysis - Total unduplicated region and frequency.
+If you are trying to avoid duplication between two promotions
+- Multile Response: You can use this to analyze multiple responses, like a person who said they have a checking account AND an IRA account
+- Quality Control - lets you see variability...
+I think this is mainly for industrial applications
+- Chart Builder

+### Chart
+- Gallery is the easier / quicker way to create charts

 ### Syntax View
 - Use asterisk to comment